 Coronavirus: Information for visitors

-The COVID-19 pandemic affects traveling, accommodation, and other activities in Sweden.
+The Covid-19 pandemic affects traveling to Sweden.
 Krisinformation.se has compiled information from the authorities about restrictions and regulations you need to be aware of if you are planning a trip to Sweden.
-Read more about visiting Sweden during the COVID-19 pandemic here.

 Travel to Stockholm